 We provide pre-trip support to prepare you for the climb:

 We carefully select and establish strong working relationship with our local trek operator to ensure safe participation by everyone.
-Our local climbing guides have extensive experience in guiding treks in Iran, possess intimate knowledge of the local surroundings, conditions and culture and are trained in emergency rescue.
+Our local climbing guides are all from Iran Mountaineering Federation, have extensive experience in guiding treks in Iran, possess intimate knowledge of the local surroundings, conditions and culture and are trained in mountaineering skills including rescue.